While you’re on break over the holidays, it’s easy to get into a lazy mode. While naps are important, there’s only so much sleeping you can do.

 Need a book suggestion?
 From fiction to non-fiction, The Oprah Magazine lists the best books of 2020.

 You love them and they love you.
 No matter how much you hate to admit it, you miss them terribly.
 Why wait until the holidays to catch up with family?

-Some of the best films of the year are released during the holiday season and, since you have a lot of free time on your hands, it’s a great opportunity to take advantage!
+Some of the best films of the year are released during the holiday season and, since you have a lot of free time on your hands, it’s a great opportunity to take advantage of!

-What else do you like to spend time doing over your holiday break?
+What else do you like to do over your holiday break?